-- 1. Budget/Financial Implications: Not applicable. - 2.
+- 1. Budget/Financial Implications: Not applicable - 2.
 Partners or Other Stakeholders: Developers and residents of the city. - 3.
-Alignment with Strategic Directions/Adopted Plans: City's Strategic Plan 2019-2029: A Sustainable City Plan for land use and preserve and enhance the natural and built environment where we live. - 4.
-Legal or Policy Implications: A change to the draft Envision Development Regulations. - 5.
+Alignment with Strategic Directions/Adopted Plans: City's Strategic Plan 2019-2029: A

+Sustainable City - Plan for land use and preserve and enhance the natural and built environment where we live.

+- 4. Legal or Policy Implications: A change to the draft of Envision Development Regulations. - 5.
 Privacy Implications: Not applicable. - 6.
-Engagement and Communications Considerations: Public advertisement of Section 8 when the Envision Municipal Plan and Development Regulations are adopted. - 7.
+Engagement and Communications Considerations: Stakeholder engagement of recommendations and public advertisement of Section 8 when the Envision Municipal Plan and Development Regulations are adopted. - 7.
 Human Resource Implications: Not applicable. - 8.
 Procurement Implications: Not applicable. - 9.
 Information Technology Implications: Not applicable. - 10.
 Other Implications:

-Recommendation:
+Recommendations: